The Boy and the Flute

 The Nambiquara nation is divided into numerous groups and their villages are scattered from the Guaporé river valley to the borders of Rondônia in Brazil.
 It occupies territories that vary between cerrado fields, semi-desert savannahs, and a rich and fertile forest zone.

-Each group has its own place to hunt, fish, collect lianas and bamboo, build huts, cultivate swiddens, always close to a stream.
+Cad group has its place to hunt, fish, collect lianas and bamboo, build malocas, cultivate swiddens, always close to a stream.
 All game is divided among the families in the village, and the swiddens are family owned.
 The villages are circular; In the central courtyard, the Indians talk, sing and dance at night.
 This courtyard is the sacred place where the dead are buried.
 There is also the house of the flutes, where they are kept and only the men gather to talk and play.
 Women cannot see the flutes.
 They believe that if they see it, they will get sick and die.
 The flutes symbolize masculinity and spiritual life, while the feminine element is returning to material life.

 The Nambikwara have always lived completely naked and with very little adornment.
 They don't have hammocks, mats, or pottery, nothing more than a few gourds for zen and preparing food.